 MIMOSA focuses on physical asset (plants, platforms and facilities) life-cycle management and infrastructure Operations and Maintenance.
 It develops and publishes industry-driven standards in alignment with ISO.
-It has a rich history of developing industry standards which are driven by industry requirements.
-MIMOSA works closely with formal standards bodies to help develop international standards reflecting industry requirements.
+MIMOSA association works closely with formal standards bodies to contribute in the development of international standards reflecting industry requirements.